luizirber/phd/proposal/Proposal.md

    until there are no more hashes to search or a detection threshold is reached.

 3. **Decentralized indices for genomic data.**
-   The MinHash Bloom Tree can be viewed as a persistent data structure, since leaves never change once added and internal nodes only change if a new leaf is added to its subtree.
+   The MinHash Bloom Tree can be viewed as a persistent data structure [@driscoll_making_1989], since leaves never change once added and internal nodes only change if a new leaf is added to its subtree.
    This makes it a very good fit for content-addressable storage methods, and I'm exploring two different decentralized data storage systems